Even in slump, U.S. oilfield firms hesitate over post-sanctions Iran

 When asked if Schlumberger would return to Iran, spokesman Joao Felix said not now.
 “In the event the U.S. government does materially ease sanctions on Iran, we will evaluate going back in at that time.”

-Three other oilfield service companies, Halliburton (HAL.N), Cameron International CAM.N and National Oilwell Varco (NOV.N), did not immediately comment when asked about Iran, in contrast with European oil companies that were quick to express their interest both before and after the deal.
+Three other oilfield service companies, Halliburton, Cameron International and National Oilwell Varco , did not immediately comment when asked about Iran, in contrast with European oil companies that were quick to express their interest both before and after the deal.

 Part of the difficulty for U.S. companies in Iran is knowing which supply chains to deal with.
 Iran’s biggest construction firm, Khatam al-Anbiya, and Tidewater Middle East Co, a major port operator in Iran that owns the primary port terminal, remain on Washington’s blacklist for their ownership by the Iranian Revolutionary Guard Corps.